sojious/Android-Portfolio/README.md

 # Yvos Android Sdk

-An android Library developed for Youverify enables clients to integrate the company's services into their Android app with minimal effort.
-It is heavily reliant on the "Builder" creational pattern to instantiate Objects and communicates with a remote server to load the appropriate service.
+An android Library that enables clients to integrate Youverify's services into their Android app with minimal effort.
+It is heavily reliant on the "Builder" creational pattern to create Objects and communicates with a remote server to load the appropriate service.
 It includes the following identity verification services:

 - Identity verification forms that can be filled out by users